ska-telescope/developer.skatelescope.org/src/tools/developmentenvironment.rst

 3. vagrant up
 4. vagrant provision

-The above commands will create a new Ubuntu 18.04 box with the above packages installed and the TANGO framwork.
+The above commands will create a new Ubuntu 18.04 box with the TANGO framwork installed and all the tools above.

 Creating a Development Environment without Vagrant
 ==================================================